Skip to main content

 For price fields, we have options for charm pricing to round up/down to the nearest .99 for example.

-Export rows can show some additional settings that do not appear on update rows.
+Export rows can show additional settings such as:

 • Title: sets the column heading shown in the exported file